martin-bach-oracle/database/23aifree/js-generic-sql-driver/sql-driver.md

     );

     // by definition the outBinds array can contain only a single
     // element in this scenario.
+If there are potentially more rows
+    // you need to act accordingly
     return result.outBinds.id[0];
-    ~';
-    /
+    }};
     </copy>
     ```

-3. Add an example log message
+3. Generate and display an example log message

+    Execute the following snippet in your SQL Worksheet:

     ```sql
     <copy>